daniel-234/react-user-authentication/README.md

 At this point I've added the Webpack development server, that conveniently provides live reloading.
 It serves its assets from the configured public path property, so a minor refactoring has been done on `index.html` to load `main.js` file from that folder, instead of doing it from the home page.
 The bundled file referenced inside the home page now has a relative path that points to the folder where the development server accesses the webpack assets.
 That made the two script commands `build` and `watch` not useful anymore, as we had to manually open the `index.html`.
 So they were removed in this commit.

-To run this app, type `npm run webpack-dev-server` from the command line and open your browser at `localhost:8080` to see it live.
+Run the app by typing `npm run webpack-dev-server` from the command line and open your browser at `localhost:8080` to see it live.

 ## Built With